marijnh/Eloquent-JavaScript/19_paint.md

 an object that maps the names that appear in the drop-down field to functions that implement the tool.
 Such function take a picture position, a current application state, and a `dispatch` function.
-They may return a move handler function which gets call with a position and a current state when the pointer moves to a different pixel.
+They may return a move handler function which gets called with a new position and a current state when the pointer moves to a different pixel.

 ```{includeCode: true}
 class PixelEditor {